default-writer/c-json-parser/docs/json-serialization-and-testing/README.md

 The **JSON Serialization and Testing** module provides two essential capabilities within the project:

-1. **JSON Serialization**: Converting in-memory JSON data structures back into human-readable, pretty-printed JSON text.
+1. JSON Serialization: Converting in-memory JSON data structures back into human-readable, pretty-printed JSON text.
-2. **Automated Test Suite**: A comprehensive set of tests that validate the correctness and robustness of the JSON parser and serializer.
+2. Automated Test Suite: A comprehensive set of tests that validate the correctness and robustness of the JSON parser and serializer.

 This module ensures that JSON data parsed into the internal representation can be reliably and accurately serialized back, preserving structure and formatting conventions.
 Concurrently, it verifies through automated testing that parsing, equality checks, and serialization maintain fidelity and handle edge cases gracefully.